coyotewind/strange-things/README.md

 - How to work with get, post, put, patch and delete functions.
 - How to work with JWT Webtokens to authenticate user login/logout.
 - How use multiple modals for various functions.
+- How to work from a suggested development path / road map.
+- How to complete a project from a list of user stories.

 ### What I am Proud Of: